kera-cudmore/seaside-sewing/README.md

     heroku config:set DISABLE_COLLECTSTATIC=1 --app heroku-app-name-here
     ```

-13. We will also need to add the Heroku app and localhost (which will allow gitpod to still work) to ALLOWED_HOSTS = [] in settings.py:
+13. We will also need to add the Heroku app and localhost (which will allow GitPod to still work) to ALLOWED_HOSTS = [] in settings.py:

     ```python
     ALLOWED_HOSTS = ['{heroku deployed site URL here}', 'localhost' ]